Here’s How I Make a Good Living Without Working Full Time

 Last year, like the year before, my wife and I had more than 20 sources of income, and not one of them accounted for more than 25% of our total income.
 Since we controlled expenses and lived on about 75% of our income, we could have lost any one income source and we would still have been OK.

-As I explained in my post on income diversification, you should also aim to diversify the types of income you have coming in.
+You should also aim to diversify the types of income you have coming in.

 Here’s an example of some of the things we’ve done in recent years in each of the following four types or categories: